TheodoreGalanos/DaylightGAN/README.md

 ```

 Again feel free to use a lower resolution or a smaller batch size to fit the model on your GPU.

+To visualize your models perfromance during training you can open a new anaconda prompt inside your environment and type

+'''python
+python -m visdom.server
+'''

+You can then navigate to the location shown in the terminal with your browser.